 Did he accomplish a credit's worth of work for every credit class?
 Oops, did you forget to log hours?

-In my books, Teaching Writing in High School with Classes You Can Use, Teaching Literature in High School with Classes You Can Use, and Unlocking the Mysteries of Classes, Credits, & Transcripts, I show a very simple way to use one folder for each class to keep everything simple and sane.
+In my book, Unlocking the Mysteries of Classes, Credits, & Transcripts, I show a very simple way to use one folder for each class to keep everything simple and sane.
 It makes record keeping so simple.

 In the meantime, estimate how much time was spent studying for each class.
 A high school transcript is a document that prospective colleges look at during the admissions process.
 Make sure that it is true and accurate, especially the credits and grades for each class.
 (I don't even give any grades until high school, so it always feels strange to give grades to my children.
 I make the requirements for A's, B's, and C's clear at the beginning of the class.)

 Don't confuse record keeping or lack of record keeping with the need to evaluate your school year.
 Record keeping is not hard to get the hang of and once you do, it's smooth sailing administratively.
 You are evaluating how much your teen learned this past year and how effective your teaching methods were for imparting knowledge.

 To learn to keep good records, ask other moms of high school students to see what they do or read Unlocking the Mysteries of Classes, Credits, & Transcripts.
 Unlocking the Mysteries of Homeschooling High School is available at Amazon.
 The E-book is available at PayHip or Currclick.
 Do you want two older Moms to walk your through this adventure while sharing how they did it and giving you some ideas to jump-start your creativity?
 Unlocking the Mysteries of Homeschooling High School covers every thing: choosing good books, planning high school courses, creating your own transcript, and even planning a high school graduation.